runtimeverification/avm-semantics/lib/include/kframework/common/teal-syntax.md

                         | ScratchOpCode
                         | BranchingOpCode
                         | StackOpCode
-  syntax SigOpCode    ::= SigVerOpCode | ArgOpCode // Opcodes used only by stateless TEAL syntax AppOpCode    ::= StateOpCode              // Opcodes used only by stateful TEAL
+  syntax SigOpCode    ::= SigVerOpCode | ArgOpCode           // Opcodes used only by stateless TEAL syntax AppOpCode    ::= StateOpCode  | TxnGroupStateOpCode // Opcodes used only by stateful TEAL
 ```

 ### Generic TEAL Opcodes